KuberLite/belpost/README.md

   client = Belpost::Client.new
   response = client.create_parcel(parcel_data)
 rescue Belpost::ValidationError => e
-  puts "Ошибка валидации: #{e.message}" rescue Belpost::AuthenticationError => e
+  puts "Validation error: #{e.message}" rescue Belpost::AuthenticationError => e
-  puts "Ошибка аутентификации: #{e.message}" rescue Belpost::ApiError => e
+  puts "Authentication error: #{e.message}" rescue Belpost::ApiError => e
-  puts "Ошибка API: #{e.message}" end
+  puts "API error: #{e.message}" end
 ```

 ## Documentation

-Full documentation on the Belpochta API is available in the official documentation.
+Full documentation on the Belpost API is available in the official documentation.

 ## Development

 After cloning the repository, run `bin/setup` to install dependencies.
 Then run `rake spec` to run tests.
+You can also run `bin/console` for an interactive REPL that allows you to experiment.

+To install this gem onto your local machine, run `bundle exec rake install`.
+To release a new version, update the version number in `version.rb`, and then run `bundle exec rake release`, which will create a git tag for the version, push git commits and the created tag, and push the `.gem` file to [rubygems.org](https://rubygems.org).

+## Continuous Integration (CI/CD)

+The project is set up to use GitHub Actions for continuous integration (CI) and continuous delivery (CD):

+1. **Testing**: Every push and pull request to the `master` branch automatically runs tests on various Ruby versions.
+2. **Release**: When a tag starting with `v` is created (e.g., `v0.1.0`), the gem will be automatically published to RubyGems.

+For more detailed information about the release process, see the [RELEASING.md](RELEASING.md) file.

 ## Contributing

-Bug reports and pull requests are welcome on GitHub.
+For information on how to contribute to the project, please see [CONTRIBUTING.md](CONTRIBUTING.md).

+## License

+The gem is available as open source under the terms of the [MIT License](https://opensource.org/licenses/MIT).